Mikael Granlund

-Mikael Antero Granlund (born 26 February 1992) is a Finnish professional ice hockey centre for the Pittsburgh Penguins of the National Hockey League (NHL).
-He previously played professionally in Finland with Oulun Kärpät and HIFK of the SM-liiga and the Minnesota Wild of the NHL.
-He was selected by the Wild as the ninth overall pick in the 2010 NHL Entry Draft.
+Mikael Antero Granlund (born 26 February 1992) is a Finnish professional ice hockey centre for the Anaheim Ducks of the National Hockey League (NHL).
+He previously played professionally in Finland with Oulun Kärpät and HIFK of the SM-liiga and with the Minnesota Wild, Nashville Predators, Pittsburgh Penguins, San Jose Sharks and Dallas Stars of the NHL.
+He was selected by the Wild as the ninth overall pick in the 2010 NHL entry draft.

 Playing career

 Early career

 Granlund played junior ice hockey with Oulun Kärpät in 2007–08 and 2008–09, averaging greater than a point per game in both seasons, and was named a first-team All-Star by his junior A league in 2009.
 He gained his first professional experience late that season, making his debut with Kärpät's team in the SM-liiga on his 17th birthday.
 He played only two games before he became embroiled in a contract dispute with the team.
 Granlund and his agent alleged the four-year junior contract he signed with Kärpät in 2007 was invalid because it failed to define what compensation he would get from the team, and that the team had altered the end date on his SM-liiga insurance application from April 2009 to April 2011 without his approval.
 The team admitted mistakes were made, but that they were made in good faith as both the team and player wished to get him in their top team immediately.

 Arguing his contracts to be void, and considering himself to be a free agent, Granlund signed a contract with HIFK Helsinki for the 2009–10 season; Kärpät challenged his attempts to transfer to HIFK.
 Granlund sued his old team in July 2009 after Kärpät failed to relent, asking a court to cancel his contracts with them and clear the way for him to play with HIFK.
 The two sides reached a settlement a month later, allowing Granlund to transfer to his new team.
 He scored 13 goals and 27 assists in 43 games with HIFK in 2009–10, and led all rookies in scoring with 40 points.
-He was named the winner of the Jarmo Wasama memorial trophy as the SM-liiga's top rookie, and with only two penalty minutes in the entire season, he also won the Raimo Kilpiö trophy as the league's most gentlemanly player.
+He was named the winner of the Jarmo Wasama Memorial Trophy as the SM-liiga's top rookie, and with only two penalty minutes in the entire season, he also won the Raimo Kilpiö trophy as the league's most gentlemanly player.
 Additionally, Granlund was voted Finland's young Athlete of the Year for 2009.